wallowadigitalexhibits/whc-utilities/README.md

 # Wallowa History Center Utilities
-JavaScript and Python scripts and other one-offs for use in WHC projects.
+ JavaScript scripts and other useful things for WHC projects.

 ## Favicons